 Students in Grade 12 who are unassigned Period 1 may apply for late homeroom.
-They will sign into school before 8:30 a.m. at the Main Entrance.
+They will sign into school before 8:30 a.m. at the security desk.

-Applications for both passes may be obtained in the Guidance Office.
+Applications for both passes may be obtained in the Counseling Center.
 Applications must be signed by a parent, then returned to Administration for approval.